 Having a wedding planner used to be looked at as something that was only for celebrities and luxury weddings.
-If you were spending six or seven figures on your wedding, then yes, of course, it made sense that you would be investing in your own personal wedding planner.
+If you were spending six or seven figures on your wedding, then yes, of course, it made sense that you would be investing in wedding planning services.

 But, here’s the thing: Wedding planners are not just for luxury, high-end weddings anymore.